rjrobinson/event_horizon/db/pages/daily-summaries-winter-2014.md

 #### Other
 - [Chrome Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk?hl=en)
+- [Explore Github](https://github.com/explore) to see what repos are trending or find some interesting open source projects you can join!

 ## Books We Recommend
 ###(yes, not everything you need is on a website)